Jason Allen 25/05/23

-His new Fitzrovia restaurant – Arros QD – is a palace of paella, with eminently stylish decor throughout.
+The venue itself is a palace of paella, with eminently stylish decor throughout.
 The walls are furnished with subtley varnished wood and gleaming glazed tiles, while the floors are dressed with intricately embroidered rugs.
 There are no white tablecloths or leather chairs, and it’s got an atmosphere of casual ease… but it still feels like you’re in a space drawn up with millimetre-perfection.

 It’s all cooked on wide, ironcast pans over a wood fire, to make sure it all cooks completely evenly.
 The dishes are brought directly to the table so people can share them, then scrape up the crust on the bottom of the pan (aka the ‘socarrat’).
 Each pan is then acid-washed each night, so as to make it as sparklingly pristine as possible for the next day.

-But be warned: there is no rice pudding.
+Just be warned: there is no rice pudding.

-NOTE: Arros QD is open Mon-Tues 12-2.30pm and 6-9.45; Wed-Thurs 12-2.30pm and 6-10.30pm; Fri-Sat 12-3.30pm and 6-11pm; Sun 12-4pm.
+NOTE: Arros QD is open seven days a week.
 You can find out more, and make a booking at the website right HERE.